Loma Linda School of Medicine (Loma Linda, CA)

 Loma Linda University School of Medicine offers a variety of on-campus and off-campus housing options for students.
 Here are some examples:

-- On-campus apartments: The school offers apartments for students and their families on the campus grounds.
+1. On-campus apartments: Apartments for students and their families on the campus grounds.
 These apartments are fully furnished and include utilities, internet, and cable TV.
 The apartments are within walking distance of the school, making it convenient for students to attend classes and participate in campus activities.

 About the University